Sayaka Miki: Puella Magi Madoka Magica

 After learning that her soul is no longer in her body, but in her Soul Gem, Sayaka starts to believe she is a zombie; and when her friend Hitomi Shizuki confesses to her about her love of Kyōsuke, Sayaka falls into despair and refuses all help.
 She loses faith in her ideals and herself, which leads to her Soul Gem to corrupt and become a Grief Seed.
 She becomes the armored Mermaid Witch Oktavia von Seckendorff.
 Although Kyoko and Madoka attempt to communicate with Sayaka, they realize that she is beyond help.
 Kyoko then performs a powerful attack to finish off Oktavia at the cost of her life.
-It was revealed that Homura is a time traveler, and in all of the timelines, Sayaka would always despair and turn into a witch when making a contract.
-Despite Madoka becoming a goddess and reworking the world in the final timeline, Sayaka still makes a wish in the new world, and ends up disappearing after exhausting her soul gem.
+It is later revealed that Homura is a time traveler, and in all of the timelines, Sayaka would always despair and turn into a witch when making a contract.
+Despite Madoka becoming an ultimate magical girl and reworking the world in the final timeline, Sayaka still makes a wish in the new world, and ends up disappearing after exhausting her soul gem.
 Sayaka does not regret her wish and hopes that Hitomi will make Kyōsuke happy.

 In the 2013 sequel Puella Magi Madoka Magica the Movie: Rebellion, Sayaka assists Madoka and Nagisa Momoe in saving Homura, and has received knowledge of all previous timelines as a result of becoming a part of the Law of Cycles.
 She shows the power to summon and manipulate witches, with her Oktavia form now an extension of her will she can summon.
 Sayaka states that she became an assistant to Madoka because she "regretted leaving Kyoko behind".
 At the end of the film, Sayaka and Nagisa were pulled from the afterlife by Homura, and given a new life and human forms in the new world.
 Unlike Madoka and Nagisa, Sayaka retained her memories before being subjected to Homura's power as Sayaka promises to never forget the devil that Homura had become even if she forgets everything else.